kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 **2. 1-2x Frag Grenade**
 - Chance: 10.7% of at least one
 - This only changes Larrim's shopping if you're a Scout, in which case you can skip buying the Frag Grenade that you would normally buy.
-For a Scoundrel, see the discussion under Concussion Grenades above.
+For a Scoundrel, getting an extra Frag Grenade makes Lower Sewers GP Warp much more consistent; see the discussion under Concussion Grenades above as well.

 **3. 1x Battle Stimulant**
 - Chance: 0.83%
 - If you get a Battle Stimulant on the Spire, you don't have to buy one from Larrim.
-This lets you spend those credits elsewhere, most notably buying an Adrenal Stamina as a Scoundrel from Zelka.
+This lets you spend those credits elsewhere, most notably buying a fifth stim as a Scoundrel from Zelka.

 **4. 1x Adrenal Stamina**
 - Chance: 0.83%
 - If you get an Adrenal Stamina and you're a Scoundrel, you never have to buy one from Zelka, and can buy the fourth Alacrity stim instead.
 You can also afford both with enough other random loot, but getting a Stamina means you can buy 4 Alacrities without thinking about it.

-Any other random loot can be sold to Larrim for extra credits that will go towards either an Adrenal Stamina from Zelka as a Scoundrel, or additional Life Support Packs on Korriban.
+Any other random loot can be sold to Larrim for extra credits that will go towards either a fifth stim from Zelka as a Scoundrel, or additional Life Support Packs on Korriban.

 ## Alignment Route